science

 EU vs. US Regulations: Why the Gap Matters for Your Skin

-The regulatory divergence between the EU and the US on fragrance is one of the most consequential but least-discussed topics in skincare consumer education.
+The EU/US divergence on fragrance is one of the most consequential but least-discussed topics in consumer education.

-EU Cosmetics Regulation 1223/2009 requires individual disclosure of the 26 known fragrance allergens above threshold levels.
-It also bans certain fragrance compounds outright, including musk ambrette, 6-methylcoumarin, and several nitromusks.
-The European Commission's Scientific Committee on Consumer Safety (SCCS) regularly reviews fragrance compounds and can restrict or ban them based on updated safety evidence.
-In 2023, the EU extended the allergen disclosure list and reduced maximum permitted concentrations for several high-risk compounds.
+EU Cosmetics Regulation 1223/2009 requires individual disclosure of the 26 known fragrance allergens above threshold levels and bans compounds outright (musk ambrette, 6-methylcoumarin, several nitromusks).
+The European Commission's Scientific Committee on Consumer Safety (SCCS) reviews compounds and can restrict or ban them on updated evidence.
+In 2023, the EU extended the disclosure list and reduced maximum permitted concentrations for several high-risk ingredients.

-This regulatory gap is precisely why independent ingredient analysis tools exist.
+For you as a consumer: a product sold globally may have different EU and US formulations.
+Some brands voluntarily apply EU standards everywhere; many do not.
+Independent ingredient analysis tools fill the gap.
 Check products against the SkinScore product rankings, where our methodology applies EU allergen standards regardless of where a product is sold.

 SkinScore's Data-Driven Verdict: The Best Fragrance-Free Products by Category

-Here is where we put our database to work.
-Across the 2,700+ products we have analysed, we identified the highest-scoring fragrance-free options in four key categories.
-These products are not just free of "parfum", they are free of all 26 EU allergens, essential oils with sensitisation potential, and masking fragrance agents.
-They also score highly on overall formulation quality.
+Across the 2,700+ products we have analysed, here are the highest-scoring fragrance-free options in four key categories.
+None contain "parfum," any of the 26 EU allergens, sensitising essential oils, or masking fragrance agents.

 Best Fragrance-Free Cleansers